nikothomas/ctdfjorder/docs/developers.rst

 Welcome to the CTDFjorder developer documentation!
 This guide will help you get started with using the CTDFjorder library, designed to process and analyze CTD (Conductivity, Temperature, Depth) data efficiently.
-To see everything you can do with CTDFjorder or get more in depth information on the functions used in the tutorial read the :doc:`API`.
+To see everything you can do with CTDFjorder or get more in depth information on the functions used in the tutorial go to the :doc:`./API/index` page.
 CTDFjorder is not native to R, but can be used in R scripts with the reticulate package.

 Introduction
 ------------------------

-The primary way to interact with **CTDFjorder** is through the :class:`~ctdfjorder.CTD.CTD` class.
+The primary way to interact with CTDFjorder is through the :doc:`/API/CTD/index` class.
 This class provides a comprehensive interface for loading, processing, and analyzing CTD data.
-Here’s a brief overview of what you can do with the :class:`~ctdfjorder.CTD.CTD` class:
+Here’s a brief overview of what you can do with the CTD class:

 - **Load Data**: Read CTD data from RBR (.rsk) and SonTek Castaway (.csv) files.
 - **Process Data**: Clean and filter data, remove non-positive samples, and handle various preprocessing tasks.